Rapid Prototyping for UX Design

 Good for: hi-fidelity mockups, carousels, swiping

 You might just associate the Page tool with creating carousels, but the exposed properties allow you to be much more creative.
-You can hook up any type of content to the Page tool and use five out-of-the-box effects, including cube, cover flow, wheel, and pile, to bring it to life.
+You can hook up any type of content to the Page tool and use five out-of-the-box effects, including cube, cover flow, wheel, and pile, to bring your prototype to life.

 Good for: panning, zooming

 The Scroll tool can be used to design for the actual dimensions of a device, so there’s no need to preview long frames of content that won’t fit on a screen.
 Adding scrolling to your prototypes is as easy as defining a scrollable area and then connecting it to any frame of content.
-The properties of the Scroll tool also allow horizontal, vertical and multidirectional scrolling in the same frame, so you can also use the Scroll tool to create cool effects such a panning or zooming on an image in a prototype.
+The properties of the Scroll tool also allow horizontal, vertical and multidirectional scrolling in the same frame, so you can also use the Scroll tool to create cool effects such as panning or zooming on an image in a prototype.

 If there are any terms mentioned within this post that you don’t understand, check out the Framer glossary.